The Bookshelf app is a sample web app written in Python that shows how to use a variety of Google Cloud Platform (GCP) products, including:

-Throughout the tutorial, the code follows best practices and common patterns for larger Flask applications.
-Notably, the app makes use of blueprints and application factories.
-If you are unfamiliar with these patterns, it would be a good idea to spend some time studying the Flask documentation.
+Throughout the tutorial, the code follows best practices and common patterns for larger Flask apps.
+Notably, the app makes use of blueprints and app factories.
+If you are unfamiliar with these patterns, we recommend reviewing the Flask documentation.

 The Bookshelf sample app stores a collection of book titles.
 Anyone who has access to the app can add books to the list.
 The sample app offers these features: